 Applicants should use the on-line application available at https://apply.wisconsin.edu/.
 Instructions with the admissions application will explain the procedure to be followed.
 An application fee is required for all transfer students, except those who last attended a UW branch campus.
 In addition to the admissions application and high school records, students must submit official transcripts from all post-secondary institutions attended.
 Applicants may be accepted on a tentative basis during the last term of enrollment at the sending institution, provided they meet the minimum academic requirements for University admission.

 University of Wisconsin-Whitewater requires a minimum 2.0 cumulative grade point average (4.0 system) to transfer; however, admission requirements may be higher for students planning to enroll in particular academic programs and during periods of enrollment limitation.
 Students who are enrolled in their first term and who do not meet freshman admissions standards must complete 12 college transferable units to receive transfer admission consideration.
 Students who wish to appeal their admission decision should contact the Transfer Coordinator in the Undergraduate Office of Admissions.

-Students participating in the UW College/UW-W Guaranteed Transfer Program may begin their university education at a UW College and, upon completion of 60 units, be guaranteed the same opportunity to continue at UW-Whitewater as students who began at UW-Whitewater.
+Students participating in the UW System Guaranteed Transfer Program may begin their university education at a branch campus and, upon completion of 60 units, be guaranteed the same opportunity to continue at UW-Whitewater as students who began at UW-Whitewater.
 Please note that, upon transferring to UW-Whitewater, it is necessary for students to submit another UW System admission application.
-UW-College transcripts should be forwarded to UW-Whitewater Office of Admissions at the time of application.
+Transcripts should be forwarded to UW-Whitewater Office of Admissions at the time of application.
 A minimum cumulative grade point average of 2.0 (4.0 system) is required for transfer; however, grade point average requirements may be higher for students planning to enroll in particular programs, notably business, education, and communications.

 College of Education & Professional Studies